gentics/gentics-ui-core/README.md

 # check out ui-core twice, master in ./ and gh-pages in ./docs
 git clone -o github -b gh-pages git@github.com:gentics/gentics-ui-core ./docs
 # build the docs (if you want to create separate version of the docs, you need to append --docsVersion=vX.x param)
-npm run build docs --prod=true --aot=true
+npm run build -- docs --prod=true
+# overwrite the old docs with the new build
+rm -r ./docs/* && cp -r ./dist/docs/* ./docs
 # commit and push gh-pages
 cd docs
 git add .